learnscripture/learnscripture.net/docs/texts.rst

 (e.g. ESV via its web API), the process for adding them is not fully automated.
 Some old scripts that were used (and probably won't run now) are found in ``scripts/``.
 The texts themselves are deliberately not stored in the repo because of copyright, and because they would be large.
+Some of the texts are available in the learnscripture-texts repo, where there are not copyright issues.

 A further constraint is the need to generate 'suggestions' for any text (used in the 'on screen testing' method).
 This is done using Markov chain